geonetwork/doc/source/install-guide/installing-from-the-installer.rst

 Install location
 ----------------

-The Windows installer will setup GeoNetwork as a `64-bit <Running GeoNetwork in 32-bit mode>`_ application.
+The Windows installer will setup GeoNetwork as a `64-bit <#running-geonetwork-in-32-bit-mode>`_ application.
 This means, that GeoNetwork will be installed in the Windows 64-bit Program Files directory by default.
 On most systems, this will be ``C:\Program Files\GeoNetwork``.
 However, if required, you can change this directory to some other location, provided that you have write access to that directory.